ppkapiro/pepecapiro-wp-theme/content/cookies.en.md

-# Cookies Policy
+# Cookie Policy

-This site uses cookies for:
+This site uses cookies to:
-- Session maintenance
+- Maintain session
 - Aggregate analytics

 ## Control
-You can set your preferences in your browser settings.
+You can adjust preferences from your browser.